harvesthill/reddit-wiki-archive/steroids/bloodwork/health_markers.md

 ###Aspartate amino-transferase (AST)

 An enzyme produced primarily in the liver but also in muscle tissue.
 AST is involved in amino acid and protein metabolism.
 Used as a marker of hepatic strain, although it is considered less specific than ALT testing.
 Also called Serum Glutamic-Oxalocetic Transaminase (SGOT).
+[Commonly elevated in athletes, especially those that specialize in resistance training](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2291230/).

 ###Basophils